michhar/michhar.github.io/_posts/2016-10-24-teaching-notes-post.md

 ---
 layout: post
-title: Tips I've Learned by Being a Trainer for a Year
+title: Tips I have Learned by Being a Trainer for a Year
 comments: true
 description: A few things I've picked up on for giving a successful and engaging tutorial/workshop.
 cover:  /img/hyd_class.jpg
 tags: [teaching]
 ---

 ## Teaching notes